What is Junk?

 There are several reasons for the perceived delay in removal of the junk:

-➢ The enforcement process begins once an inspection is conducted by a Leon County Compliance Specialist which verifies that the complaint is valid.
+- The enforcement process begins once an inspection is conducted from the Right-of-Way (ROW) by a Leon County Compliance Specialist which verifies that the complaint is valid.
 An inspection is usually performed within 48-72 hours after the initial complaint is received.
-Per Code, a 15-day follow-up inspection is conducted to verify the status of property.
+Staff cannot Trespass onto private property.
+Per County Code, a 15-day follow-up inspection is conducted to verify the status of property.

 If somebody filed a complaint against me because of a neighborhood dispute, do I still have to clean up my property?